-A lot of people with diabetes are given different dietary advice every other day, so it’s logical why many of them are confused about the right food they should eat.
-They were told to focus their diet on carbs for decades, many being recommended to eat at least 250 gm of carbs a day.
+Being diagnosed with diabetes means hearing different dietary advice every other day, so it’s logical why many of us are confused about the right food we should eat.
+We were told to focus our diet on carbs for decades, many being recommended to eat at least 250 gm of carbs a day.

-But, no one should eat that many carbs on a daily basis, especially not people with diabetes as they can’t effectively process carbohydrates.
+But, no one should eat that many carbs on a daily basis, especially not us as we can’t effectively process carbohydrates.

-In order to consume this amount of carbs on a daily basis, you would have to consume plenty of sugar or refined processed foods.
-Eating healthy foods, on the other hand, won’t give you this amounts of carbs for sure.
+In order to consume this amount of carbs on a daily basis, we would have to consume plenty of sugar or refined processed foods.
+Eating healthy foods, on the other hand, won’t give us this amount of carbs for sure.

-Another bad advice for people with diabetes was that they could replace the calories from sugar with another source of carbs.
-This would mean you can eat candy instead of salad, as long as their portions equal in calories.
+Another bad advice for us is that we could replace the calories from sugar with another source of carbs.
+This would mean we can eat candy instead of salad, as long as our portions equal in calories.
 Seriously?

-Here are several facts that will help you understand why today’s diabetes experts recommend a low-carb diet for diabetes management.
+Here are several facts that will help people understand why today’s experts recommend a low-carb diet for proper management of this chronic disease.

 There are many findings acknowledged by the American Diabetes Association which confirm that lower carbohydrate intake improves HDL cholesterol, total cholesterol, triglycerides, serum lipid levels, blood glucose control, and insulin sensitivity.

-On the other hand, other findings prove that following a low-fat diet doesn’t improve the cardiovascular disease risk factors and the blood glucose control.
+On the other hand, other findings prove that following a low-fat diet doesn’t improve cardiovascular disease risk factors and blood glucose control.

-That’s why people with prediabetes and type 2 diabetes should consider lowering the intake of carbs and increasing the intake of good fats.
+That’s why those with this chronic disease should consider lowering the intake of carbs and increasing the intake of good fats.

-A lot of experts recommend people with type 1 diabetes not to change their diet after being diagnosed with the disease.
+A lot of experts recommend those with T1D not to change their diet after being diagnosed with the disease.
 What they advise is to use insulin as a way to cover their unhealthy diet.

-As a result, their A1C and blood sugar targets will rise extremely high in order to ensure they won’t experience hypoglycemia from the high insulin doses that allow them to eat like any “normal person.”
+As a result, their A1C and blood sugar targets will rise extremely high in order to ensure they won’t experience hypoglycemia from the high insulin doses that allow them to eat like any other person.

-However, the high targets of A1C and blood sugar will cause constant unstable blood sugar and serious diabetes complications in those with type 1 diabetes.
+However, the high targets of A1C and blood sugar will cause constant unstable blood sugar and serious complications in those with this lifelong condition.
 Many of them will even develop insulin resistance from the high intake of carbs, increasing the need for insulin.

-This implies that people with type 1 diabetes have to lower their intake of carbs to improve their blood sugar control.
+This implies that people with T1D have to lower their intake of carbs to improve their blood sugar control.
 But, won’t this increase their already high risk of dangerously low blood sugar episodes?

-So, following a low-carb diet will reduce the need for insulin and stabilize the blood sugar levels in those with type 1 diabetes.
-This, in turn, lowers the risk of diabetes complications.
+So, following a low-carb diet will reduce the need for insulin and stabilize the blood sugar levels in those with this chronic disease.
+This, in turn, lowers the risk of related complications.

-A low-carb diet is not only good for people with prediabetes or diabetes, but for everyone.
+A low-carb diet is good for everyone.
 It includes real, whole foods and nutrient-dense carbs while avoiding refined and processed carbs which are not healthy for anyone.

 Besides maintaining healthy blood sugar, a low-carb diet will also improve one’s energy, vitality, life-quality, and overall wellness.

-Here’s a video of one mother whose son has type 1 diabetes.
+Here’s a video of one mother whose son has T1D.
 She ignored the standard dietary advice for managing diabetes and succeeded to improve his blood glucose control.

-Here are some low-carb foods to include in your diet:
+Here are some low-carb foods to include in our diet:

 Foods to eat in moderation include:

-Make sure you avoid the following high-carb foods:
+Be sure to avoid the following high-carb foods: